uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 # Motivation
 [motivation]: #motivation

-In a Uyuni Hub scenario we have the Hub to prepare and provide content for multiple other Uyuni Servers.
+In a Uyuni Hub scenario we have the Hub to prepare and provide content for multiple peripheral Uyuni Servers.
 The goal is now to get data from these Servers back and have combined reporting data available on the Hub.

 The data should be made available for external Reporting Tools.